-Remove any debris left from cutting the pipe.
-Often, you can simply pull them out by hand.
+Remove any burrs and rough edges left from cutting the pipe.
 You may need to carefully cut them away with a blade, de-burring, or reaming tool.

 Remove standing dirt and oil using an isopropyl alcohol-based cleaner (91% by volume or greater).